Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/2 Character Creation.md

 ## Backgrounds

 The following background features explore origins suited to characters in horror adventures.
 Optional features and characteristics for characters of any background suggest how portentous forces might influence anyone's life.
 Additionally, the [[5.
-Mechanics/Backgrounds/Haunted One (VRGR).md\|haunted one]] and [[5.
-Mechanics/Backgrounds/Investigator (VRGR).md\|investigator]] backgrounds provide options for characters shaped by or determined to reveal the mysteries surrounding them.
+Mechanics/Backgrounds/Haunted One.md\|haunted one]] and [[5.
+Mechanics/Backgrounds/Investigator.md\|investigator]] backgrounds provide options for characters shaped by or determined to reveal the mysteries surrounding them.
 Finally, a selection of horror trinkets provide characters options to carry their own personal terrors.

 ### General Background Features